jthingelstad/thingles.github.io/_posts/2011/2011-02-19-new-standards-pano-at-lantern-festival-gala.md

-Here is a shot of the scene while the [New Standards performed at the Lantern Festival](/thingelstad/new-standards-at-lantern-festival-gala).
+Here is a shot of the scene while the [New Standards performed at the Lantern Festival]{% link _posts/2011/2011-02-19-new-standards-at-lantern-festival-gala.md %}.
 This was taken with [You Gotta See This!](http://www.boinx.com/seethis/) on my iPhone 4.